 Tickets are timed to assist in social distancing.
 Visitors who arrive without a ticket will be welcomed into the exhibition when space permits.

-Since hotspots and isolation requirements are subject to change at short notice, you must check the latest developments on the ACT’s COVID-19 website before visiting the Museum.
+Since hotspots and isolation requirements can change at short notice, you must check the latest developments and advice on the ACT’s COVID-19 website before visiting the Museum.

 - Social distancing signage encouraging visitors to stay 1.5m apart

 - Hand sanitisers placed throughout the Museum

 - Visitor number management in accordance with ACT regulations

 - Contactless payments are preferred but cash is accepted in our Shop and Cafe

 - Exit through the Garden of Australian Dreams deck only.

 We ask visitors not to bring large bags, coats, umbrellas or other items that may need cloaking.
 Our friendly Hosts are on hand to assist during your visit.